learn-co-curriculum/fis-canvas-sync/README.md

 {saturncloud}: yes
 {operation}: update

-In order to process this command you would enter the following command:
+In order to process this request you would enter the following command:

 `python /Users/{username}/fis-canvas-sync/fis-canvas.py fis-canvas 6363 --update --id 214169 --type a --sc`